 Joint Institute for Marine and Atmospheric Research

-The NOAA ship Hi’ialakai got underway from Honolulu Harbor on November 11, 2006 for a six-day research cruise, funded by the NOAA Office of Exploration.
-The purpose of the cruise was to test the ability of laser line scanning technology to address questions related to the management of coral reef ecosystems.
-Detailed maps of benthic habitats are tools necessary for including a spatial component into management of coral reefs and the organisms that live there.
-Multibeam echosounders can be used to generate high-resolution maps of seafloor bathymetry and backscatter imagery (which provides additional information about the composition of the seafloor).
-However, the identification of organisms living on or near the seafloor requires video or still cameras, which are very limited as to how much of the seafloor they can image, due to the limited range of visibility underwater.
-Laser line scanners can reduce this problem by using laser light, often in blue-green wavelengths, which penetrate through water further than other colors of visible light.
+The NOAA research vessel (R/V) Hi’ialakai got underway from Honolulu Harbor on November 11, 2006, for a six-day research cruise, funded by the NOAA Office of Exploration.
+The purpose of the cruise was to test laser line scanning technology in its ability to address questions related to the management of coral reef ecosystems.
+Detailed maps of benthic (sea bottom) habitats are tools necessary for this type of management, including a spatial component of coral reefs and the organisms that live there.
+Multibeam echosounders can be used to generate high-resolution maps of sea-floor bathymetry and backscatter imagery (which provides additional information about the composition of the sea floor).
+However, the identification of organisms living on or near the sea floor requires video or still cameras, which are very limited as to how much of the sea floor they can image, due to the limited range of visibility underwater.
+Laser line scanners can reduce this problem by using laser light, often in blue-green wavelengths, which penetrate through water further than do other colors of visible light.

-For this cruise the Laser Line Scan (LLS) system was tested in the waters off Maui at depths between approximately 60 m and 300 m.
-The system used was a Northrop-Grumman SM-2000, which was mounted on an eight foot long FOCUS tow vehicle.
-The FOCUS is a Remote-Operated Tow Vehicle (ROTV), which looks somewhat like a box kite.
-On some of the aluminum struts joining the 4 cylinders together are movable vanes which enable the vehicle operator to steer the sled up, down, and from side to side.
-This fine-scale control is essential for following pipelines on the seafloor and other precision surveying that the system is used for.
+For this cruise, the laser line scan (LLS) system was tested in the waters off Maui at depths between 60 and 300 m.
+The system used was a Northrop-Grumman SM-2000, which was mounted on an eight-ft long Focus tow vehicle.
+The Focus is a remotely operated tow vehicle (ROTV), which looks somewhat like a box kite.
+On some of the aluminum struts joining the four cylinders together are movable vanes which enable the vehicle operator to steer the sled up, down, and from side to side.
+This fine-scale control is essential for following pipelines on the sea floor and other precision surveying for which the system is used.

-We were able to collect imagery of the seafloor and a number of organisms, including gorgonians, fish, algae, corals and starfish.
-We also got a clear picture of the composition of the seafloor, i.e., whether it was rock, sand, rubble, etc. In many instances we were able to get good insights on the texture of the bottom, e.g., how frequent and large holes in the seafloor were present, which have been shown to have significant influences in the distribution of fish and crustaceans living on or near the seafloor.
-On the down side however, there were a lot of problems with electronic noise in the system, which showed up on the real-time imagery display as horizontal gaps and stripes in the data.
+We were able to collect imagery of the sea floor and a number of organisms, including gorgonians, fish, algae, corals, and starfish.
+We also got a clear picture of the composition of the sea floor, i.e., whether it was rock, sand, rubble, etc. In many instances, we were able to get good insights on the texture of the bottom, e.g., the frequency and size of the holes in the sea floor, which have been shown to have significant influences in the distribution of fish and crustaceans living on or near the sea floor.
+On the down side, we experienced a lot of problems with electronic "noise" in the system, which showed up on the real-time imagery display as horizontal gaps and stripes in the data.
 After being in the water for several hours, the laser instrument and towfish were brought back aboard.
-Subsequent cleaning and reseating of connections helped to reduce the problems, but did not eliminate them entirely, and organisms were visible but not very clear in the real time imagery.
+Subsequent cleaning and reseating of connections helped to reduce the problems but did not eliminate them entirely, and organisms were visible but not very clear in the real-time imagery.
 However, Roger Davis of the Hawaii Mapping Research Group processed a bit of the LLS data we collected and the resulting imagery was much clearer and showed a lot of detail.
 We are optimistic that the post-processing of all the imagery will enable us to see significantly more detail.

-The LLS being hoisted onto the deck of the RV Kaimikai-o-Kanaloa (KOK).
+The LLS is hoisted onto the deck of the research vessel Kaimikai-o-Kanaloa.
 Click image for larger view and image credit.

-At 0830 on Friday 11/10/06 we were heading southwest toward another survey line.
-As we came up on an underwater ledge the operator began to fly the towfish upward, but the bathymetry rose faster and the FOCUS vehicle struck the ledge and broke free of the cable.
+At 8:30 am on Friday, November 10, we were heading southwest toward another survey line.
+As we came up on an underwater ledge the operator began to fly the towfish upward, but the bathymetry rose faster and the Focus vehicle struck the ledge and broke free of the cable.
 We asked the bridge to return to the site and look for the towfish to float to the surface, as it was designed to do.
 The bridge soon reported that they had visual contact with objects floating on the surface, including a corner of the tow vehicle.
-A small boat was launched but all they could find were several pieces of foam from the vehicle.
+Team members launched a small boat, but all they found were several pieces of foam from the vehicle.

-On Monday 11/20 we learned that HURL had successfully located and salvage the FOCUS vehicle and all the instruments on it.
-The vehicle itself may or may not be repairable, but with the instruments in hand, the Laser system can be rebuilt.
+On Monday, November 20, we learned that HURL had successfully located and salvaged the Focus vehicle and all the instruments on it.
+The vehicle itself may or may not be repairable, but with the instruments in hand, the LLS system can be rebuilt.

 Sign up for the Ocean Explorer E-mail Update List.